 Load Bearing Wall ID TIPS

-- A wall with giant openings can be a bearing wall!
+- Giant openings can be in a bearing wall!

-- Walls that are parallel to floor joists can be load bearing!
+- Walls parallel to floor joists can be load bearing!

 - NEVER GUESS - CLICK HERE to GET FREE BIDS from a residential structural engineer to be SAFE

 - CLICK HERE to get Tim's FREE & FUNNY Newsletter!

 DEAR TIM: How can you identify a load bearing wall?
 I would like to knock down a wall between my kitchen and dining room that is just four feet long.
 To the best of my knowledge there are no electrical or plumbing lines in the wall.
 There is a phone line in this short wall.
 The wall does run perpendicular to the floor joists above and below the wall.
 What are my options?
 Tim G., Rochester, NY